 Just as Isaac Pavlov, Burrhus Frederic Skinner, and Edward Thorndike have helped countless humans and canines with their interesting research and psychological findings, David Premack deserves a place of honor when it comes to understanding how dogs learn and how to effectively train even the most stubborn dogs.

-His interesting studies involving mostly primates helped gain a better insight on reinforcement training and its correlated dynamics.
-After extensively studying Cebus Monkeys, Professor Premack came to the conclusion that ''the more probable behaviors will reinforce less probable behaviors''.
-This principle was named in his honor, ''Premack's principle''.
+His interesting studies involving mostly primates helped us gain a better insight into reinforcement training and its correlated dynamics.
+After extensively studying Cebus Monkeys, Professor Premack came to the conclusion that ''the more probable behaviors will reinforce less probable behaviors.''
+This principle was named in his honor.

 How to Use Premack's Principle to Train Your Dog

 Now, you will have to figure out things your dog loves to do and add them to the equation.
 Just as kids love to have dessert, go to pajama parties, or watch their favorite cartoons on T.V., your dog will have its favorite list of favorite things to do.

 Each dog is an individual, so you will have to put yourself in your dog's mind and think carefully.
 It is not always about eating food!